-If you drive a Benz, never have dinner without fine wine and your furniture is made of rich Mahogany, you’ll appreciate the marketing push behind 2016 Topps ‘The Mint’ Baseball, due for its debut at-bat in August.
+If you drive a Benz, never have dinner without fine wine and your furniture is made of rich Mahogany, you’ll appreciate the marketing push behind 2016 Topps ‘The Mint’ Baseball, which released this week.

 Among the autographs is an unforgettable bonus baby who was no stranger to the spoils of being a top prospect: Nuke LaLoosh.
 Although he wasn’t mentioned in the preliminary product info, Topps did include an image of the fireballer from Bull Durham with a signature from actor Tim Robbins.
-Topps will also feature the Bull Durham cast and autographs in its 2016 Archives Baseball product, due out in early June.
+Topps also featured the Bull Durham cast and autographs in its 2016 Archives Baseball product.

 2016 Topps The Mint Configuration